Posts Tagged ‘form to excel’

 - We now support headings and text blocks on forms; details in another post.

-Stored form responses and export to Excel allow FormSmarts users to collect online form responses on the cloud and download a report at their convenience in Excel format.
+FormSmarts allows users to collect online form responses on the cloud and export them to Excel at their convenience with the Report Generator.

 You will then be able to download Excel reports from stored form responses in a few clicks with the report generator.
 Business-level members may also view individual form responses online and download a PDF Report.